-A total of 80 Extra Help Extension requests were approved, most of which involved highly technical medical positions, or for other short durations to allow completion of designated projects or to complete the hiring process for a specified vacant status position.
+A total of 82 Extra Help Extension requests were approved, most of which involved highly technical medical positions.
+Many of these were for short durations to allow completion of designated projects or to complete the hiring process for a specified vacant status position.